simonneutert/fridgy/README.md

 - run `$ node src/server.js` first in one winows
 - run `$ npm run dev` in the second one

+## Copy a backup of the sqlite database to the volume

+ssh onto the raspberry, then
+`$ cd /home/pi/fridgy` if that is where your app is...

+`$ docker container create --name temp -v fridgy_fridgydatabase:/fridgy-backend/database/ busybox`
+`$ docker cp ./database/fridgy.sqlite temp:/fridgy-backend/database/fridgy.sqlite`
+`$ docker rm temp`
+`$ docker-compose -f docker-compose.raspap.yml restart`

 ## Hacker's Choice Award

 `$ vue ui`